Some green shield bugs feed on specific plants, such as tomatoes, peaches, and apples, which can make them pests.

 Crop rotation is a clever way to confuse the bugs.

 These bugs prefer to eat certain plants over others.
-So if you avoid planting their favorite crop each year, the bugs will have a harder time finding their favorite food.
+So, if you avoid planting their favorite crop each year, the bugs will have difficulty finding their favorite food.

 This makes it easier to keep your garden healthy and bug-free.